 which they were going to give up.
 You have to remember that when we’re thinking, when we’re working on a problem, we actually do it with our whole body, our muscles tense up.
 And we’ve known for a long time, that thinking is very expensive.
 Meaning that we use a lot of energy when we’re trying to solve a problem.” – Stuart Shanker

 “It’s not that the kids being lazy.
-Instead we see the limbic breaks for what they are; a mechanical system that operates without our volition without our awareness even.
+Instead we see the limbic brakes for what they are; a mechanical system that operates without our volition without our awareness even.
 And we’re going to use this to motivate ourselves to figure out why is the stress so great?
 What we can do to reduce the stress?
 And what we can do to get that system, that self-regulating neurochemical system, back into balance? .” – Stuart Shanker

 “It’s about the intention of trying to find a way to genuinely lighten the stress load.
 Especially from an equity perspective.” – Susan Hopkins